Accommodation Drugs Policy

 Each case will be assessed individually, however, any resident found in possession of, using, or dealing illegal drugs (or what are reasonably suspected to be illegal drugs or psychoactive substances) at any premises under our management will be subject to disciplinary action.

 In most cases, the disciplinary process will be undertaken by the Accommodation Services management team.
-In some cases the team may, at their discretion, refer a case to be dealt with under the University’s Student Conduct Policy, either before or after having conducted their own process.
+In some cases the team may, at their discretion, refer a case to be dealt with under the University’s Student conduct policy (PDF), either before or after having conducted their own process.
 There are a range of possible outcomes following the disciplinary process including a written warning through to Notice to Quit.
 More details about Disciplinary Action can be found on the Behaviour Management page.

 Please note: a Notice to Quit does not release the student from the financial liabilities of their contract, and they will have to continue paying the rent despite not being able to live at the accommodation (please refer to your Accommodation Licence 8.4).